spideruci/sense-vis/README.md

 1. Added the lines of code as "pre" HTML elements with a background color.
 	 More operations like zooming and redirection on top of this.

+**248d12bd63564582180c0a10a2bdc9765a589aa1**

+1. Colors made lighter allowing <pre> to overflow.

+****

+1. On clicking a particular line of the source code in the SeeSoft view, the user is redirected to the GitHub page of the file with the clicked on like highlighted.